 The Citra Insani award has been given out annually since 1999, and pays tribute to people’s innovation, especially in contributing to the development of Indonesia.
 No one from Bali has previously been awarded the prize.

-“This award can motivate our efforts in our future endeavors,” said Tana, whose company is developing a string of islands near Singapore into luxury private getaways as well as ultra-modern residences on Bukit Bandung on the southern tip of Bali.
+“This award can motivate our efforts in our future endeavors,” whose company is developing a string of islands near Singapore into luxury private getaways as well as ultra-modern residences on Bukit Bandung on the southern tip of Bali.

 “It is an interesting thing bringing state-of-the-art technology – to a ricefield,” said Soth of the 2-hectare development that comprises 21 “SMART” villas.